hannnmc/Budgit/README.md

 ## Background

-<a href="https://hannnmc.github.io/Budgit/#">Budgit</a> is a single-paged budget tracking application that helps users visualize their income and expense to better manage their finance.
+<a href="https://hannnmc.github.io/Budgit/#">Budgit</a> is a single-paged personal expense/income tracking desktop-application that helps users visualize their finances by date, month, and categories, built with Vanilla Javascript, DOM manipulation, Chart.js, and Local Storage.
+Users can enter daily transactions as an income or an expense, as well as monthly income to help them easily budget their finance.
+Budgit is a work in progress with more features to come, such as viewing historical data, savings calculator, and cost-cutting recommendations.

-Not sure when you'll finally be able to afford that trip to Hawaii or that new ride?
-Budgit will help you get there sooner than you think - Start tracking with Budgit now!

 ## Features

 1. Enter daily expenses/incomes